pg-aws/cybercon2023-devsecops-workshop/README.md

 ![IaC DevSecOps Pipeline Architecture-Lab](https://user-images.githubusercontent.com/126644393/225544261-9257d471-d532-4ddc-9399-86b992f1c3c3.png)

+## Prerequisite
+- You will need Administrator access to the AWS account you use in this workshop
+- You will deploy all resources in **ap-southeast-2** region unless specified otherwise.

 ## Initialise Lab
 Let’s deploy the DevSecOps pipeline using the CloudFormation template provided in this project.
-We will be using **ap-southeast-2** region in this workshop, but

 From the "environment" folder download the **devsecops-pipeline.yaml** and deploy the pipeline in CloudFormation console.

 Once the CloudFormation template is deployed successfully, you will see the DevSecOps pipeline under AWS CodePipeline.

 Below is the screenshot of the pipeline after a successful execution.
-Please note, you may see a failed status because you haven’t initiated your pipeline yet.
+Please note, you may see a failed status because you haven’t initialised your CodeCommit repository yet.

 Before initiating the pipeline, let's first complete the steps in the [Check Pipeline](#Check-Pipeline) section to upload a sample CloudFormation script to your CodeCommit repository, so the pipeline will have something to test and deploy.